 - Does OFCCP provide technical assistance for contractors on the new Section 503 requirements?

 - Must OFCCP amend the Scheduling Letter in order to obtain from contractors the data and information required in the new Section 503 regulations?

 - The revised regulations require that the "EEO is the Law" poster be made available in a "form that is accessible and understandable" to individuals with disabilities and disabled veterans, such as Braille or large print.
 Must contractors maintain Braille and/or large print versions of the poster at all locations?

-- The revised regulations require contractors to "conspicuously store" the "EEO is the Law" poster with, or as part of, an electronic application.
+- The new regulations require contractors to “conspicuously store” the “EEO is the Law” poster with, or as part of, an electronic application.
 Does this mean that an actual physical or electronic copy of the poster must be individually stored with each application?

 - When will the Federal Acquisition Regulation (FAR) be updated to reflect the new Section 503 and VEVRAA requirements?